 - Spare part lookup is easy: Apple parts can be looked up online easily from Serial Number on the bottom cover of MacBook laptops.

 - Software: many programs are available for Microsoft Windows but not for Apple Mac OS.
 But don’t worry, many developers will make their software available for Mac OS, just because Mac OS is getting more popular.
-Some software for Mac are also more expensive too.
+Some software for Mac is also more expensive too.

 - Its logic board is expensive: if your Apple MacBook logic board is faulty, you will be paying for a replacement logic board including replacement CPU and GPU too (and RAM in MacBook Air and MacBook Pro Retina).
 The integrated CPU, GPU (and RAM) contribute to the high price that may break your budget.